tc39/proposal-intl-segmenter/README.md

 #### `%SegmentIterator%.prototype.advance()`

-Move the iterator to the next segment, returning `undefined`.
+Move the iterator to the next break position, returning `undefined`.

 #### `%SegmentIterator%.prototype.rewind()`

-Move the iterator to the previous segment, returning `undefined`.
+Move the iterator to the previous break position, returning `undefined`.

 #### `%SegmentIterator%.prototype.jump(offset)`

 Move the iterator to the index in the input string indicated by the offset, returning `undefined`.

-#### `%SegmentIterator%.prototype.index()`
+#### `get %SegmentIterator%.prototype.index`

-Return the index of the beginning current segment, as an offset from the beginning of the string.
+Return the index of the most recently discovered break position, as an offset from the beginning of the string, or if called immediately after `jump()`, the adopted position.
 Initially the `index` is 0.

 #### `%SegmentIterator%.prototype.breakType()`

-The `breakType` of the current segment.
+The `breakType` of the most recently discovered segment.
+Throws if called immediately after `jump()`, as there is no relevant break type.

 ## FAQ